Richard Harries, Baron Harries of Pentregarth: Other activities

 In 1986, Harries took up a subsidiary appointment as consultant to the archbishops of Canterbury and York on inter-faith relations.
 As Bishop of Oxford he became a founder member of the Oxford Abrahamic Group, bringing together Christian, Muslim, and Jewish scholars.
 He chaired the Council of Christians and Jews from 1992 until 2001.

 In 1988 he was president of the Johnson Society, delivering a presidential address on "Johnson – A Church of England Saint".

-He has been a member of the Human Fertilisation and Embryology Authority (including serving as chair of the HFEA Ethics and Law Committee) and a member of the Nuffield Council on Bioethics, as well as chairing the House of Lords select committee on stem cell research.
-He was chairman of the Church of England Board for Social Responsibility (1996–2001) and chairman of the House of Bishops' Working Party on Issues in Human Sexuality and has served on the board of Christian Aid.
+He was a member of the Human Fertilisation and Embryology Authority (including serving as chair of the HFEA Ethics and Law Committee) and a member of the Nuffield Council on Bioethics, as well as chairing the House of Lords select committee on stem cell research.
+He was chairman of the Church of England Board for Social Responsibility (1996–2001) and chairman of the House of Bishops' Working Party on Issues in Human Sexuality and served on the board of Christian Aid.
 He was also a member of the Royal Commission on the Reform of the House of Lords (the Wakeham Commission).

-A regular contributor to the Today programme on BBC Radio 4, including many appearances on Thought for the Day, he has published three books of radio talks.
-He is a patron of POWER International, a charity working with disabled people in poor countries.
+A regular contributor to the Today programme on BBC Radio 4, including many appearances on Thought for the Day, he published three books of radio talks.
+He was a patron of POWER International, a charity working with disabled people in poor countries.

-Harries was a member of the Nuffield Council on Bioethics 2002–2008.
+Harries was a member of the Nuffield Council on Bioethics (2002–2008).
 In 2002 he was visiting professor at Liverpool Hope University College.
 In 2008 he replaced Keith Ward as the Gresham Professor of Divinity.

 Harries insisted that there was no conflict between science and religion.
 He was critical of both outspoken atheists and creationists: "From time to time, I see American creationist magazines with articles by people claiming to have doctorates in science.
 Judging religion only on the basis of its least credible examples is as though I judged all science on the basis of creationist science."

-Harries currently serves as an Advisory Steering Group member for the Commission on Religion and Belief in British Public Life.
+He served as an advisory steering group member for the Commission on Religion and Belief in British Public Life.

-Harries is the author of 26 books on the interface of Christian faith and wider culture, including ethics, politics and the arts, especially the visual arts.
+Harries was the author of 26 books on the interface of Christian faith and wider culture, including ethics, politics and the arts, especially the visual arts.
 These include The Passion in Art (Ashgate 2004) and Art and the Beauty of God (Continuum 2000), which was chosen as a book of the year by the Anthony Burgess in The Observer when it was originally published in 1993.
 The Re-Enchantment of Morality (SPCK 2008) was shortlisted for the 2011 Michael Ramsey prize for theological writing.
 The Image of Christ in Modern Art was published by Ashgate in October 2013.

-Harries reviews books regularly for the Church Times.
+He reviewed books regularly for the Church Times.

+Death

+Harries died after a short illness on 29 April 2026 at the age of 89.
+His death occurred on the same day the House of Lords (Hereditary Peers) Act 2026 came into effect which removed the 92 hereditary peers from the House of Lords.